Multiloop functional renormalization group approach to quantum spin systems: Method

-\end{widetext} As a consequence of imaginary time translation invariance and therefore Matsubara frequency conservation, each term can be associated with a specific bosonic frequency, corresponding to the energy transferred through the internal loop: $pp$ with $s = w_{1'} + w_{2'}$, $dph$ with $t = w_{1'} - w_{1}$ and $cph$ with $u = w_{1'} - w_{2}$.
+where the precise definitions of the channels are given in Appendix \ref{appendix:channel_definitions}.
+As a consequence of imaginary time translation invariance and therefore Matsubara frequency conservation, each term can be associated with a specific bosonic frequency, corresponding to the energy transferred through the internal loop: $pp$ with $s = w_{1'} + w_{2'}$, $dph$ with $t = w_{1'} - w_{1}$ and $cph$ with $u = w_{1'} - w_{2}$.
 If the frequency dependence of the channels is projected onto the respective transfer frequency, two independent fermionic frequency arguments remain to be determined, with our choice displayed in [Fig.~\ref{fig:symmetric_parametrization}].
-This specific parametrization simplifies the internal symmetries of the channels under frequency inversions and exchange of fermionic frequencies, cf. Appendix~\ref{appendix:symmetries}.

-The diagrams contributing to each channel are classified according to the number of external arguments entering the internal summations, i.e. a general parametrization \cite{WentzellAsymptotics} reads
+This specific parametrization simplifies the internal symmetries of the channels under frequency inversions and exchange of fermionic frequencies (cf. Appendix~\ref{appendix:symmetries}). \\ The diagrams contributing to each channel are classified according to the number of external arguments, which enter the internal summations \cite{WentzellAsymptotics}, i.e.

 for $c \in \{pp, dph, cph\}$.
 Note that we have only stated the frequency dependence explicitly while suppressing site and spin indices.
-Each kernel $\dot{K}$ captures a certain asymptotic limit of the channels, since they decay to zero if one of their respective arguments is taken to infinity \cite{WentzellAsymptotics}.
-This can be seen by recalling that the propagator $G(w)$ effectively scales as $1/(iw)$ for large Matsubara frequencies.
-In this regard, one gains explicit access to the asymptotic behavior of all contributions allowing us to model different diagrams more effectively in numerical calculations, where only a finite number of frequencies can be used.
-For computational purposes, it is advantageous to define new kernels $\dot{Q}^{\Lambda}$
+Each kernel captures a certain asymptotic limit of the channels, since they decay to zero if one of their respective arguments is taken to infinity \cite{WentzellAsymptotics}.
+This can be seen by recalling that the full propagator effectively scales as $1/(iw)$ for large Matsubara frequencies.
+In this regard, one gains, in principle, explicit access to the asymptotic behavior of all contributions allowing us to model different diagrams more effectively in numerical calculations, where only a finite number of frequencies can be used.
+For computational purposes, however, it is far more advantageous to define new kernels

-where the limits are performed numerically, by setting the respective frequency to an arbitrarily large value.
-The new functions $\dot{Q}^{\Lambda}$ are related to the old kernels by
+where the limits are either performed numerically, by setting the respective frequency to a large value, or by scanning the boundaries of $Q_{3c}$ after evaluating the right-hand side of the flow equations.
+In the latter case, the asymptotic classes, though they can individually be extracted in each stage of the flow, only serve as efficient numerical buffers for constant extrapolations beyond the domain where $Q_{3c}$ has been discretized.
+The new functions are related to the old kernels by